 - For harder-to-reach crevices, use a Q-tip to dislodge crumbs and grime.

 If you don’t have a professional cleaner on hand, do NOT reach for household cleaning products like Windex and Lysol.
 Instead, try preparing your own electronics cleaning solution with 60 percent water and 40 percent isopropyl rubbing alcohol.

 Now that your cell phone is spick and span, it’s time to declutter!

 To begin, back up any essential data using cloud storage or your computer.
 Once your data is backed up, follow these steps to successfully declutter your cell phone.

 - Create folders and organize apps by category.

 While you’re reviewing your apps, be sure to visit app settings to disable location tracking.
 Location tracking can drain your cell phone’s battery and impact performance.

-For more information on spring cleaning your cell phone, watch Opdahl’s interview with KARE 11 News in Minneapolis, MN below.
+For more information on spring cleaning your cell phone, watch CPR’s Kyle Opdahl interviewed on KARE 11 News in Minneapolis, MN.

 This article was edited on April 18, 2019 to include a spring cleaning infographic.